rodrigojv/dcheroes/README.md

 A public GraphQL API for DC Heroes and Characters.

 Inspired by [SWAPI](https://github.com/graphql/swapi-graphql), the Star Wars GraphQL API.
-Aimed to be used in teaching/educational settings.
+Aimed to be used as a tool to learn/teach GraphQL, or just to play around 🥰.

 Uses a json file as a datasource, which was manually consolidated from info found in the [official DC web site](https://www.dccomics.com/characters)